This page provides information about community grants in the City of Stirling.

 Making an application

-Applications can be made online via SmartyGrants.
+Applications for the Community Collaborations Fund and the Get to Know Your Neighbours program can be made online via SmartyGrants.
 Before you apply make sure you have read through the information below to assist you in making a successful application.

 Step 1- Understand your project

 Read through the relevant guidelines to ensure you are aware of all the eligibility requirements.

 You will need to consider: